DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/10-29 2D Art Tasks.md

 So, the plan is to get all the icons for the powers in the game situated.

+## Neutral Powers

+These powers don't necessarily fit into any specific elemental category.
+Instead, they focus more on using pure energy to inflict damage to foes.

+#

 ## Primordial (Fire) Powers

 ### Primary - Flame Volley